manasa7958/Projects/ps4a/Readme-ps4.md

 I used the std::find to locate the player, and the std::for_each to iterate throught the board and check for the win condition.
 I also used the Lambda expression std::any_of inside of my isWon() function to check if any boxes remained that were not in it's storage position yet.

 ### Issues
 I had issues with my Makefile.
 I was able to run my program on my personal terminal but the Gradescope autograder was not able to find Sokoban.a.
-This is because I did not Sokoban.a in the project root and instead had it as a subdirectory inside of build/.
-However, with a but of trial and error I was able to fix it.
+This is because I did not write Sokoban.a in the project root and instead had it inside the build/ subdirectory.
+However, with a bit of trial and error I was able to fix it.
 I also had some trouble with my draw function as I struggled with the placement of the ground tiles.
 Initially the player did not have the ground background but when I tried fixing that I added the background to the entire screen while in the correct output the ground should not be under the gray walls.
 So I had to rewrite my if-else statement inside of the draw function a couple of times before I was able to render the correct output.

 ### Extra Credit